 You might also consider using one of the many online apps or calculators to help you with retirement planning.
 OnTrajectory does a good job of incorporating current and future budgeting with retirement planning.
 Other good retirement apps include Mint, RetirePlan, Vanguard and Retirement Outlook Estimator.

 Calculate your retirement planning needs.
 The AARP has a great tool to help you figure out how much you need to save.
 All you need to do is answer a few simple questions and you'll get an estimate of how much you'll need to retire.

 You'll find scores of online calculators to help you with your retirement planning.
 Fidelity, Vanguard, Edward Jones and Schwab offer retirement calculator tools, to name just a few.

 D = Downsizing

-Consider downsizing your lifestyle — and spending — even before you retire.
-Getting rid of unwanted stuff, and even more dramatic steps like moving to a smaller home or giving up an automobile will not only save you a bunch of money, but a simpler lifestyle might very well make you happier, too.
+Consider downsizing your lifestyle — and spending habits — even before you retire.
+Getting rid of unwanted stuff — and even more dramatic steps like moving to a smaller home or giving up an automobile — will not only save you a money, it might make you happier, too.